-Bomb blast kill 18, wounds 51 in northwest Pakistan
+Bomb blast kill 22, wounds at least 50 in northwest Pakistan

-PESHAWAR, Pakistan (AP) — A bomb exploded Saturday in a market in a northwestern tribal region that borders Afghanistan, killing at least 18 people and wounding at least 51.
+PESHAWAR, Pakistan (AP) — A bomb exploded Saturday in a market in a northwest tribal region bordering Afghanistan, killing 22 people and wounding at least 50, officials said.

-Dr. Sabir Hussain at the Parachinar main hospital said 11 critically wounded people who were brought from the vegetable market blast site died while being treated.
-He said several of the wounded were in serious condition and being shifted to other hospitals for better care.
+Dr. Sabir Hussain at the main hospital in Parachinar, the capital of Pakistan’s Kurram tribal region, said two more wounded victims died in the hospital, increasing the death toll.

 Shahid Khan, an assistant tribal administrator, said the explosion took place when the market was crowded with retailers buying fruits and vegetables from a wholesale shop.
 He said the attack was being investigated.